12 Stunning Hidden Gems in Maryland You Need to See

 6. Chesapeake & Ohio Canal National Historical Park

-Chesapeake & Ohio Canal National Historical Park is more than just a park.
-It’s a beautiful journey through Maryland’s history and scenery, waiting to be explored.
+Chesapeake & Ohio Canal National Historical Park is a journey through time as it's a living testament to America's industrial past.

 7. Harpers Ferry National Historical Park